ppetrovtv/pine_script_docs/source/essential/Arrays.rst

 Index " + index + " out of bounds, array size is " + size ► Index " + index + " is out of bounds.
 Array size is " + size

-Can not modify na array ► Cannot modify a `na` array
+Can not modify na array ► Cannot modify an array when its id is `na`

 Reaching maximum size of the array.
 Maximum size is 100000 ► Array is too large.
 Maximum size is 100000